CodeShredder726b/CodeShredder726b/README.md

 - 🌱 I’m currently learning ...

-Data Science and Machine Learning on embedded devices.
+Machine Learning on embedded devices.
+Cybersecurity and embedded hacking.
 Embedded Linux with Yocto.
-Cybersecurity

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...